In Search of the Perfect Physician

 - What are the physician's areas of interest or research?

-- Does the physician speak Spanish?
-(Or whatever language you may need)
+- Does the physician speak a language I speak?

 - Can I reach the physician after hours?